Our Family Gallery

 "... the boy that was born the month after you left ... is 11 years old the 29 of May."

-That letter, written in 1843, indicates that John Shore left England in April of 1832.
+That letter indicates that John Shore left England in April of 1832.
+(It is shown below on this page.)

 A U.S. Government publication, "Index to Records of Aliens' Declarations" shows that John Shore filed his Declaration of Intent for U.S. citizenship at the Court of Quarter Sessions in Philadelphia, on 6 October 1834.
 Typically in those times, the Declaration was filed about two years after the entry into the U.S.